OssianEriksson/autonomous-twizy/README.md

 ## ROS

-See README in root directory of the corresponding ROS package
+See READMEs in root directory of the corresponding ROS package

 # Licence